this.state value may not be directly used when updating the state in a React class component

 • react

-This rule applies when this.state value is directly used when updating the state in React component.
+This rule applies when this.state value is directly used when updating the state in a React class component.

 In React, this.state may not be the up-to-date value since this.state may be updated asynchronously.
-Therefore, if the next state is calculated using this.state value, it could be the wrong value.
+Also, React may batch multiple setState() calls into a single update for performance.
+Therefore, if the next state is calculated using this.state value, the state may be updated with a wrong value.

-To prevent the possibility of wrong update in the above lifecycle methods, use a callback function as the first argument of setState() instead of an object.
-The callback function receives previous state and props as the arguments, which represent the up-to-date state.
+To prevent the possibility of the wrong update, you can use a callback function as the first argument of setState() instead of an object.
+The callback function receives the previous state and props as the arguments, which represent the up-to-date state.

 Noncompliant Code Example